ScienceIsVeryCool/OllamaPy/README.md

 OllamaPy features a unique meta-reasoning system where the AI analyzes user input and dynamically selects from available actions.
 The AI examines the intent behind your message and chooses the most appropriate response action.

-Currently available actions:
-- **yes** - For positive intent or agreement
-- **no** - For negative intent or disagreement
+### Currently Available Actions

+- **null** - Default conversation mode.
+Used for normal chat when no special action is needed.
+This is the safe fallback option for general conversation.
-- **getWeather** - For weather-related queries
+- **getWeather** - Provides weather information including temperature, humidity, UV index, and wind conditions.
+Triggered by weather-related queries.
+- **getTime** - Returns the current date and time.
+Activated when users ask about the current time.

+### How Meta-Reasoning Works

+When you send a message, the AI:
+1. **Analyzes** your input to understand intent
+2. **Evaluates** which action is most appropriate
+3. **Executes** the chosen action (if not null)
+4. **Responds** using the action's output as context

-The system is designed to be easily extensible - new actions can be added by registering functions with names and descriptions.
+The system is designed to be easily extensible - new actions can be added by registering functions with descriptions and optional vibe test phrases.

 ## Vibe Tests

-Vibe tests are a built-in feature that evaluates how consistently AI models interpret human intent.
+Vibe tests are a built-in feature that evaluates how consistently AI models interpret human intent and choose appropriate actions.
 These tests help you understand model behavior and compare performance across different models.

 ### Running Vibe Tests